curl/everything-curl/usingcurl/uploads.md

     curl -T uploadthis ftp://example.com/this/directory/

-So if you prefer to select a different filename on the remote side than what you have used locally, you specify it in the URL:

-    curl -T uploadthis ftp://example.com/this/directory/remotename

 FTP and SFTP also support *appending* to the target file when uploading instead of overwriting, with the `--append` option: